Gustav Klimt was born, lived, worked, and died in Vienna. So his name and works appear throughout the city, often in unexpected places.

 The exhibition building of the famous Secession group of artists co-founded by Klimt continues to host contemporary art.

-More importantly, the gallery’s lower floor provides a home for the huge Beethovenfries wall painting completed by Klimt for the 1902 Beethoven Exhibition.
+More importantly for our purposes, the gallery’s lower floor provides a home for the huge Beethovenfries wall painting completed by Klimt for the 1902 Beethoven Exhibition.

 Hermesvilla